Wall Street Pummels SM Energy Company (SM) After Recent Earnings Report

 SM’s Market Performance

-SM stocks went up by 6.34% for the week, with a monthly jump of 9.65% and a quarterly performance of 35.81%, while its annual performance rate touched 150.00%.
-The volatility ratio for the week stands at 7.41% while the volatility levels for the past 30 days are set at 6.65% for SM Energy Company.
-The simple moving average for the period of the last 20 days is 11.51% for SM stocks with a simple moving average of 46.65% for the last 200 days.
+SM stocks went down by -7.37% for the week, with a monthly drop of -0.75% and a quarterly performance of 22.47%, while its annual performance rate touched 99.89%.
+The volatility ratio for the week stands at 7.38% while the volatility levels for the past 30 days are set at 6.99% for SM Energy Company.
+The simple moving average for the period of the last 20 days is 0.84% for SM stocks with a simple moving average of 33.36% for the last 200 days.

 Analysts’ Opinion of SM